 Nicaraguan cigars: strength, richness and character

-In just a few decades, this country has gone from being a little-known producer to a true global benchmark.
+A region that has become a must-know.
+If you’re interested in cigars, there’s a good chance you’ll soon come across Nicaragua.
+And that’s no coincidence.
+In just a few decades, this country has gone from being a low-key producer to a true global benchmark.
 Today, for many enthusiasts, Nicaragua is synonymous with powerful, expressive cigars of impressive consistency.
+If you’re looking for a distinctive tasting experience, this is a terroir worth exploring.

 A bit of history